-We have just come back from our first village experience along the Thai-Burma border.
+Hi all, We have just come back from our first village experience along the Thai-Burma border.
 The village was named No Boh, and primarily consisted of ethnic Karen, an indigenous group living on both sides of the border.
 The Karen have been engaged in the world’s longest military conflict with the Burmese military government since the late 40s.
 They were unhappy with the new Constitution that consolidated power with the Burmese, and very distrustful of a government which had targeted Karen villages during WWII.
 The Karen declared independence and many other ethnic groups in Burma followed shortly after.

 Starting in the 1970s, the Burmese government began targeting civilian populations in effort to drain resources from the ethnic militaries.
 These included destroying villages, forced relocations to Burmese-controlled areas, forced labor, imprisonment and execution of anyone they deemed not supporting the Burmese government.

 These brutal tactics resulted in massive waves of refugees fleeing to the Thai border.
 Thailand did not want to absorb hundreds of thousands of new immigrants, so it allowed the United Nations to set-up camps along the border.
 On our way to Noh Bo we passed Mae La, the largest camp, with roughly 50,000 refugees.

 While in No Boh we were working on a project with Border Green Energy Team (BGET), a local NGO that does sustainable development projects in Thailand.
 BGET is building a learning resource center where they will provide vocational training for refugees and migrants who are unable to access the formal Thai education system.
 The classes will include sustainable agriculture, computer technology, language, and green technologies such as solar installation and maintenance.